Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Abstract

 \section{Abstract}

-A model about the dynamic of vesicle membranes in incompressible viscous fluids is introduced.
-The system consists of the Navier-Stokes equations with an extra stress depending on the membrane, coupled with a Cahn-Hilliard phase-field equation in 3D domains.
-This problem has a time dissipative free energy which leads, in particular, to the existence of global in time weak solutions.
-The asymptotic behavior of these solutions is analyzed.
-Firstly, we prove that the $\omega$-limit set are critical points of the energy.
-Afterwards, by using a modified Lojasiewic-Simon's inequality, we demonstrate the convergence of the whole trajectory to a single equilibrium.
-Finally, the asymptotic convergence of the phase field is improved.
-It is remarkable that all these arguments may be done without using strong regularity for the velocity and pressure variables.
+In this paper, we introduce a model describing the dynamic of vesicle membranes within an incompressible viscous fluid in $3D$ domains.
+The system consists of the Navier-Stokes equations, with an extra stress tensor depending on the membrane, coupled with a Cahn-Hilliard phase-field equation associated to a bending energy plus a penalization term related to the area conservation.
+This problem has a dissipative in time free-energy which leads, in particular, to prove the existence of global in time weak solutions.
+We analyze the large-time behavior of the weak solutions.
+By using a modified Lojasiewicz-Simon's result, we prove the convergence as time goes to infinity of each (whole) trajectory to a single equilibrium.
+Finally, the convergence of the trajectory of the phase is improved by imposing more regularity on the domain and initial phase.

 {\bf Keywords:} Vesicle membranes, Navier-Stokes equations, Cahn-Hilliard equation, energy dissipation, convergence to equilibrium, Lojasiewicz-Simon's inequalities.